How to Patch Any Size Hole in Drywall: Which Method to Use

-Whether it's a nail pop, a doorknob punch-through, or a fist-sized hole from moving furniture, patching drywall is one of the most common home repairs — and doing it yourself saves $75-200 per hole versus hiring a handyman.
-This guide covers small, medium, and large hole repairs with the same techniques the pros use to get an invisible, paint-ready finish.
-Hanging something heavy on a wall instead?
-See [How to Install Drywall Anchors for Heavy Items](/guide/install-drywall-anchors-for-heavy-items) for choosing the right anchor by weight.
+Whether it's a nail pop, a doorknob punch-through, or a fist-sized hole from moving furniture, patching drywall is one of the most common home repairs โ and doing it yourself saves $75-200 per hole versus hiring a handyman.
+This guide is the decision tree: match your hole size to the right method โ spackle, mesh patch, or backer-board cutout โ then follow the pro steps to an invisible, paint-ready finish.

 What You'll Need